 Year 10+: End of Life

-Mint can live for a very very long time if the conditions are right.
-If you live somewhere with colder winters and are growing outside, be sure to bring your rosemary in before the temperatures drop.
+Mint, being a perennial herb, can live for a very very long time if the conditions are right.
+If you live somewhere with colder winters and are growing outside, be sure to bring your mint in before the temperatures drop.